 Dislocations and ligament injuries of the upper extremity are extremely common.
 The fingers and thumb are often injured after a fall or while playing sports.
 Extreme sports and automobile accidents can cause injuries to the major joints of the hand and wrist.
 At The Hand & Plastic Surgery Center of Katy, we specialize in treating injuries to the hand, including dislocations and ligament injuries.
 Our team can provide you with the professional medical care you need.

 Dislocations of the hand occur when the bones in the wrists or fingers are forced out of position from the joint.
 Dislocations are known to cause severe pain, loss of sensation around the affected area, and a loss of function.
 Hand dislocations can also result in damage to the tendons, ligaments, nerves, and blood vessels as well as fractures in the hand.

 Hand dislocations commonly occur during sports such as basketball and football.
 Falling on outstretched hands can also lead to dislocation and ligament damage.
 Hand injuries are also common following motor vehicle accidents.

 Treating Dislocations and Ligament Injuries

 Unfortunately, many people assume that dislocations simply need to be put back in place and buddy-taped.
 For minor injuries this can be appropriate, however, more severe injuries may require alternative treatments including surgery.
-If not correctly addressed in a timely fashion, moderate to severe injuries can lead to permanent disability including long term pain, stiffness, and joint instability.
+If not correctly addressed in a timely fashion, moderate to severe injuries can lead to a permanent disability including long-term pain, stiffness, and joint instability.